USDA Vs. Conventional Loans: What's The Difference?

 Private Mortgage Insurance And Guarantee Fees

 Conventional loans require private mortgage insurance (PMI) from borrowers who put less than 20% down.
 This fee is based on your loan-to-value ratio (LTV) and your credit score.
-It generally ranges from about .1% to 1.5% of the unpaid loan amount.
+It generally ranges from about .1% – 2% of the unpaid loan amount.
 Borrowers with lower credit scores and higher LTVs (i.e., lower down payments) generally have to pay more for PMI.

-USDA loans, on the other hand, require you to pay a guarantee fee.
+USDA loans, on the other hand, require you to pay a guarantee, or funding, fee.
 This fee is paid both at closing and monthly.
 The upfront fee, paid at closing, is 1% of the loan amount.
 Then, each year, you’ll pay .35% of the scheduled unpaid principal balance of the mortgage.
 This annual fee is split over 12 months and paid as part of your monthly payment.

 Available Interest Rates